moodle-an-hochschulen/moodle-theme_boost_union/README.md

 ### theme/boost_union:viewhintinhiddencourse

 This capability is used to control who is able to see a hint in a hidden course (if this feature was enabled in the theme settings).
 By default, it is assigned to teachers, non-editing teachers and managers.

+### theme/boost_union:viewregion*

+These capabilities are used to control who is allowed to see a particular block region.
+By default, they are assigned to all authenticated users, teachers, non-editing teachers and managers

+### theme/boost_union:editregion*

+These capabilities are used to control who is allowed to edit a particular block region.
+By default, they are assigned to teachers, non-editing teachers and managers.

 How this theme works